 |Nutritional Guidelines (per serving)|

-These brats are simmered in beer and peppercorn making them extra juicy and filled with lots of great flavor.
+These brats are simmered in beer and peppercorn making them extra juicy and filled with lots of great flavors.
 Once grilled, drop in a bun, top with your favorite condiments, and you'll have a perfect meal for the game or any occasion.

 In a large saucepan add bratwurst, beer, broth, garlic, peppercorn, and cloves.
 Simmer over a low heat for 30 minutes.